 The process used in formulating positions and acting at the grassroots level makes the League unique and sets the League apart from other organizations.
-The fact that we are members not only of a local League, but of a state League, and of the League of Women Voters of the United States, makes us a powerful force.
+The fact that we are members of not only a local League, but a state League and the League of Women Voters of the United States, makes us a powerful force.